 Several middle-income countries are even further along in Stage 2 in terms of closing gender and socioeconomic differences, including Brazil, Turkey, Russia, South Korea, and China.
 In Brazil, whilst the prevalence of obesity decreased among high-income women from 1989 to 1998,33 it continued to increase among low-income women and across all income groups in men.28 Notably, this example is the only instance we identified globally of a documented decline in obesity prevalence among a major sub-population within a country, raising concern it may be unique or related to chance or sampling error.
 Cross-sectionally in Turkey, regions that are more economically developed, where the education level is higher, had a lower obesity prevalence among women compared to less developed regions, though similar patterns were not seen for men.34, 35 Similarly in Russia, women with a higher education were less likely to have obesity, but the effect of education on obesity among men was non-significant.36 In South Korea and China, women with lower educational attainment are more likely to have obesity compared to women with higher educational attainment, though the opposite is true for men.37, 38

-Stage 3 of the obesity transition is primarily characterised by a closing of gender and age differences, and a reversal of the socioeconomic differences due to an acceleration of obesity among previously lower-BMI sub-populations in Stage 2 (as opposed to declines in the prevalence of obesity in any sub-population).
+Stage 3 of the obesity transition is primarily characterised by a closing of the gender gap, and a reversal of the socioeconomic differences due to an acceleration of obesity among previously lower-BMI sub-populations in Stage 2 (as opposed to declines in the prevalence of obesity in any sub-population).
 The prevalence among children continues to increase, although the patterns by gender and socioeconomic status are more mixed than for adults.
 In 2016, the USA and all analysed European countries (e.g. Italy, France, Spain, Germany, and the UK) were at Stage 3 (Figure 5).

 Several previous country-specific analyses of obesity lend support to the socioeconomic reversal of risk at this stage.
 In Spain, lower-income regions in the south have a higher obesity prevalence compared to higher-income regions in the north,39 and low-income individuals in the UK are more likely to have obesity than their high-income counterparts.40 In an analysis of 15 European countries, from 1990 to 2010, the increase in obesity prevalence, based on self-reported height and weight, among men was greater in the low educational group compared to the high educational group in all countries except Ireland and Scotland.41 Among women, the increase was larger in the low educational group in all countries except Ireland, Finland, Hungary, Austria, and Italy.42